Grobobobo/WarOfTheChosenRebalanced/README.md

 * Have Hit and Slither by default

 #### Mutons
-* Gains Will to Survive
+* Gains First In Line

 #### Mecs
 * Gains Damage Control by default